Yohanamtesfaye/yohanamtesfaye/README.md

 I’m a passionate Full-Stack Developer with a strong focus on building clean, scalable, and user-friendly web and mobile applications.
 I specialize in Frontend development, and I’m also a Blockchain Developer working with the **Stellar Network** to create decentralized and secure financial applications.

-My journey is rooted in solving real-world problems through technology, especially in areas that can impact lives, such as fintech, healthcare, and education.

 ---

 ## 🔧 Tech Stack & Specialties